simuxakadiscgolfgod/Space-Weather/README.md

 S1 or greater    1%      1%      1%

 Rationale: No S1 (Minor) or greater solar radiation storms are expected.
+No significant active region activity favorable for radiation storm production is forecast.

 C. NOAA Radio Blackout Activity and Forecast